eLearning Handbook for Faculty and Administrators

 Distance Learning Fee

 Students are charged a distance learning fee for each distance learning course they take.
-The current fee for all distance learning courses at PSC is $8.33 per credit hour.
+The current fee for all distance learning courses at PSC is $12 per credit hour.
 Note that an additional fee may be assessed when a course requires the purchase of unique software or licensing agreement.
 For example, when the college pays a license fee for commercial content used in a specific course, students enrolled in that course may be required to help fund the purchase of the license.
-The Distance Learning Additional Fee Justification Form must be completed and approved before this additional fee can be required.
 Note, hybrid courses do not carry this distance learning fee.

 eLearning Committee

-Staffed by a diverse body of Pensacola State College employees, the eLearning Committee is charged with supporting the Director of eLearning with the formulation of Pensacola State College policies and procedures relevant to distance learning and related areas.
-Members are selected at the beginning of each term from a pool of interested employees by the Director of eLearning and the chairperson of the committee.
+Staffed by a diverse body of Pensacola State College employees, the eLearning Committee is charged with supporting the Department of eLearning with the formulation of Pensacola State College policies and procedures relevant to distance learning and related areas.
+Members are selected at the beginning of each term from a pool of interested employees by the Senior Instructional Technologist and the chairperson of the committee.
 The committee meets monthly from September to May.
 Pensacola State College faculty and staff directly or indirectly associated with distance learning are encouraged to join the group.
-The Director of eLearning serves and the Administrative Liaison for the eLearning Committee.
+The Senior Instructional Technologist serves as the Administrative Liaison for the eLearning Committee.

 Hiring Adjunct Instructors